Dr Ford Hickson

 15-17 Tavistock Place

-Ford's doctoral thesis was on Authority, HIV and Sex between men in England.
-He has co-authored over 50 peer reviewed journal articles and a book, as well as numerous monographs and several book chapters.
-He also holds a BA in Opera Studies.
+Ford's doctoral thesis (Portsmouth University, 2008) was on Authority, HIV and Sex between Men in England.
+He has co-authored over 50 peer reviewed journal articles, two books, numerous monographs and several book chapters.
+He also holds a BA in Opera Studies (Rose Bruford College, 2014).

 Ford is currently engaged with the second European MSM Internet Survey.